mdtanker/python_package_template/README.md

     - this should automatically trigger a few things:
         1) a DOI will be added to your Zenodo, add this DOI to `docs/citing.md`.
         2) the GitHub action `CD` should be triggered, create a release of `v0.0.1` to TestPyPI.
-            - to test this worked correctly, run the below commands to create a new conda environement using the TestPiPI release, and run your codes tests.
+            - to test this worked correctly, run the below commands to create a new conda environment using the TestPiPI release, and run your codes tests.
             ```bash
             mamba  create --name test_pypi python
             mamba activate test_pypi